FloridaIslandNFT/.github/whitepaper.md

 ### **6.3 dApp and User Dashboard** :iphone:

-Token holders can connect with a Web3 wallet (e.g., MetaMask) to:
+Token holders can connect with a Web3 wallet (e.g., MetaMask or Phantom Wallet) to:

 - View their share of the island’s value.
 - Track monthly rental income and dividend balances.
 - Initiate withdrawals of accrued revenue.
 - Check membership tier and any special boosts.
 - Schedule an island stay if they hold the Island Stay Boost token.
+- Take advantage of their event discount entitlements

 ---